dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2735: Harsh discipline harms emotional development.
+### T2735: Discipline should be balanced with love, care, and understanding.

 |Support|
 |---|